 Geology Museum is the biggest and the most attractive museum in Bandung.
-Most of the visitors are groups of students, coming in buses arranged by schools from cities all over Java.
+Most of the visitors are groups of students, coming in buses arranged by schools from cities all over Indonesia.
 Smaller portion of the visitors are families.

 The history of this Geology Museum was started in 1850 during Dutch colonization.
 That year the Dutch government in Indonesia established Dienst van het Mijnwezen, an organization to survey and do some researches on the geological materials in Indonesia.
 They need the minerals to support the industrial revolution in Europe.

 When this organization had collected plenty of minerals, fossils, maps, and such, they need a place to store and analyze them.
 Hence, they built a Geologisch Laboratorium on Rembrandt Straat in 1928.
 Unfortunately, we lost many documents during Japan colonialization and post-independence war.

 Back to present day, the name of Rembrandt straat was replaced with Diponegoro street and the Art Deco building of Geologisch Laboratorium has become the Geology Museum.
 This museum was renovated to its current look during 1999-2000, funded by JICA (Japan International Corporation Agency).